girder/large_image/README.rst

 *Python modules to work with large, multiresolution images.*

 Large Image is developed and maintained by the Data & Analytics group at Kitware, Inc. for processing large geospatial and medical images.
-This provides the backbone for several of our image analysis platforms including `Resonant GeoData <https://github.com/ResonantGeoData/ResonantGeoData>`_ and TODO add some others.
+This provides the backbone for several of our image analysis platforms including `Resonant GeoData <https://github.com/ResonantGeoData/ResonantGeoData>`_, `HistomicsUI <https://github.com/DigitalSlideArchive/HistomicsUI>`_, and `the Digital Slide Archive <https://digitalslidearchive.github.io/digital_slide_archive/>`_.

 Highlights